 J. C. Tran (Justin Cuong Van Tran) was born on January 20, 1977 in Vietnam.
-Tran is the youngest in his large family with eight older brothers and sisters.
+Tran is the youngest in his large family with seven older brothers and sisters.
 When J.C. was only two years old his family moved to Sacramento, California.
 After finishing High School, Tran studied Business Management Information Systems at the California State University in Sacramento.
 Here he picked up poker and has been crazy about the game ever since.

 He started with the home games and then went on playing the $9-$18 game at Capitol Casino in Sacramento.
 His first big live tournament performance came in 2004 at the World Poker Tour World Poker Finals where he finished fifth and collected $353,850 cash prize.
 Another big money finish was at the 2005 World Series of Poker (WSOP) where Tran finished fifth in a $2,000 No-Limit Hold’em event and cashed $118,350.
 The same year, Tran finished seventh in the $10,000 WPT Borgata Poker Open and walked away with $199,820.